alter-ego/androidbound/README.md

 			raisePropertyChanged("MainActivityTitle");
 		}

-1. When you don't need the ViewModel any more, simply call `ViewModel.dispose()` which should release all the references and unsubscribe from all the subscriptions.
+1. When you don't need the ViewModel any more, simply call `ViewModel.dispose()` which should release all the references and unsubscribe from all the subscriptions. **This is done automatically if you use any of the `Binding*` activities!**

-For more details, please see the example.
-Wiki should be coming, sooner or later.
+For more details, please see the example and don't forget to read the Wiki.

 #It doesn't work!!!
 Yes it does.